task-proxemics/XLeRobot/BOM.md

 > [!NOTE]
 > The parts list for 2x SO100 arms and 1 Lekiwi base in this repo contains fewer components than the original bills (mainly cable and battery-related items).
 If you're building **XLeRobot** from scratch, you can use this repo's bill directly.
 However, it's recommended to check the other two repos ([SO100](https://github.com/TheRobotStudio/SO-ARM100/tree/main), [Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/BOM.md)) as well, in case there are updated options at better prices.

+> [!NOTE]
+> Just found out that today (2025.4.28) [SO101 arm](https://github.com/TheRobotStudio/SO-ARM100) is released for improved wiring and easier to assembly, which doesn't affect the billing list below if you are only making follower arms.

 ### 🦾 2x SO100 Arms 🦾
 | Part | Amount | Unit Cost (US) | Buy US | Unit Cost (EU) | Buy EU | Unit Cost (RMB) | Buy CN |
 |---|---|---|---|---|---|---|---|